rammib1/quintype-node-components/README.md

 ### LazyCollection

 This component can be used to render a collection, but with the components being lazy.
 This takes all the same options as Collection, but with a `lazyAfter` prop.
+This Component also accepts extra props, which will be passed down to collection templates.

 Note: This does not accept `interstitial` items (yet).
 And home page items are not hidden after being rendered